MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 This is the number of users that can participate in the tournament as a team.
 For a single-user title or tournament, the game mode has a team size of one.

-Arena currently doesn’t support variable team sizes for tournaments.
+Arena currently doesn't support variable team sizes for tournaments.

 #### forfeitTimeout

 This is the number of milliseconds, after the match start time, before the match is canceled if no players show up for it (that is, if no players set themselves to active in the session).

-Set this to an amount of time that’s at least long enough for a player to launch your title and get into the tournament match from the time they see the toast notification.
+Set this to an amount of time that's at least long enough for a player to launch your title and get into the tournament match from the time they see the toast notification.

 #### arbitrationTimeout